 Does voters' political behavior change after a move?
 To answer this question, this paper analyzes comprehensive data on all domestic moves in Germany and a large household panel survey.
 I document that most residential moves in Germany occur between socio-politically similar contexts, which limits the room for behavioral change following a move.
 Analysis of household panel data reveal important differences between national and local politics.
 I demonstrate that migrants' interest and participation in national politics remains largely unchanged after a move.
 This is also the case if the move occurs between very dissimilar places or among relatively young voters.
 By contrast, a domestic move comes with a temporary decline in migrants' participation in local politics and local civic engagement.
 I propose that moves temporarily raise the costs of participation in local politics, which explains this decline.
 The paper's findings contribute to nascent scholarship on how domestic migration reshapes electoral politics in rich democracies and further our understanding of the origins of social and political polarization.

 How does emigration influence authoritarian stability when it is restricted?
-I propose that emigration restrictions serve as screening devices that help identify potential troublemakers among emigration-seekers.
-The departure of these individuals improves regime stability but can also backfire and create more demand for emigration.
-The paper supports these arguments by analyzing an emigration reform in socialist East Germany, which resulted in the departure of about 54,000 citizens.
-Analyzing novel county-level panel data on crimes covering the period 1976-1989, I show that emigration was associated with a decline in both ordinary and anti-regime crimes after the reform, but also a sharp increase in attempted illegal border crossings.
-New panel data on emigration-related petitions suggests that this surge in border-related crimes was the consequence of increased demand for emigration.
+I argue that while the selective departure of political opponents improves stability, it can also create new opposition by raising popular demands for further emigration among left-behind citizens.
+I support this argument by analyzing an emigration reform in socialist East Germany that allowed an additional 54,000 citizens to leave.
+Novel panel data on crimes show that emigration had countervailing effects.
+While it was associated with a lasting decline in ordinary crimes, it lowered political crimes only temporarily.
+In later years, I find a sharp increase in political crimes, driven especially by more attempted illegal border crossings.
+New panel data on emigration-related petitions demonstrates that emigration in one period can create more demand for emigration in the future.
 The paper refines our understanding of how emigration influences authoritarian stability and offers new insights into the politics of closed regimes.

 Citizens in authoritarian regimes frequently communicate grievances to the government.
 While there is some evidence that governments respond to such petitions, little is known about the nature of this responsiveness: can petitions yield tangible improvements to citizens' livelihoods?
 To answer this question, we assemble a novel panel of housing-related petitions to the government of the German Democratic Republic (GDR) and all housing constructed between 1945--1989.
 Exploiting the timing of the largest housing program in 1971, we employ a difference-in-differences design to show that construction was targeted at regions with higher rates of petitioning.
 We then use a variance decomposition method to benchmark the importance of petitions against objective indicators of housing need.
 Our results suggest that petitions allow citizens to meaningfully influence the allocation of public resources.
 Our paper contributes to nascent scholarship on responsiveness in non-democratic regimes and shows that responsiveness leads to tangible improvements in citizens' livelihoods.